privacybydesign/pbdf-website/pages/en/irma-start.md

 [Below](#myirma) more information will be given about this.
 Adding an email address is optional, not compulsory.
-If you do not add it, the foundation knows nothing about you except an automatically generated random username.
-You can see this username, after successful registration, by tapping on "MyIRMA login" in the attributes overview in your IRMA app.
+If you do not add it, the foundation knows nothing about you except an automatically generated random username, the app ID.
+You can see this username, after successful registration, by tapping on "More" and going to the bottom of the screen.

-When you choose to associate an email address to your account, please use an address that actually belongs to you --- and to no-one else --- and that you will be able to use for a longer period of time.
+When you choose to associate an email address to your IRMA app, please use an address that actually belongs to you --- and to no-one else --- and that you will be able to use for a longer period of time.
 You will immediately receive an email message at this address with a link for